EnviroDIY/ModularSensors/README.md

 logger.setTimeZone(timeZone);
 logger.setTZOffset(offset);
 // Initialize the logger;
-logger.init(SDCardPin, interruptPin, variableCount, variableList, loggingIntervalMinutes, loggerID);
+logger.init(SDCardPin, mcuWakePin, variableCount, variableList, loggingIntervalMinutes, loggerID);
 // OPTIONAL - specify a pin to give an alert when a measurement is taken
 // This should generally be a pin with an LED setAlertPin(int ledPin);